apache/celeborn/docs/developers/sbt.md

 When developing locally, it’s often convenient to run a single test or a few tests, rather than running the entire test suite.

 The fastest way to run individual tests is to use the sbt console.
 It’s fastest to keep a sbt console open, and use it to re-run tests as necessary.
-For example, to run all of the tests in a particular project, e.g., client:
+For example, to run all of the tests in a particular project, e.g., master:

 ```
-$ build/sbt
+$ ./build/sbt
-> project celeborn-client
+> project celeborn-master
 > test
 ```
 You can run a single test suite using the `testOnly` command.
-For example, to run the `ShuffleClientSuiteJ`:
+For example, to run the `SlotsAllocatorSuiteJ`:

 ```
-> testOnly org.apache.celeborn.client.ShuffleClientSuiteJ
+> testOnly org.apache.celeborn.service.deploy.master.SlotsAllocatorSuiteJ
 ```
-The `testOnly` command accepts wildcards; e.g., you can also run the `ShuffleClientSuiteJ` with:
+The `testOnly` command accepts wildcards; e.g., you can also run the `SlotsAllocatorSuiteJ` with:

 ```
-> testOnly *ShuffleClientSuiteJ
+> testOnly *SlotsAllocatorSuiteJ
 ```
-Or you could run all of the tests in the `client` package:
+Or you could run all of the tests in the `master` package:

 ```
-> testOnly org.apache.celeborn.client.*
+> testOnly org.apache.celeborn.service.deploy.master.*
 ```
-If you’d like to run just a single Java test in the `ShuffleClientSuiteJ`, e.g., a test that with the name `testPushData`, you run the following command in the sbt console:
+If you’d like to run just a single Java test in the `SlotsAllocatorSuiteJ`, e.g., a test that with the name `testAllocateSlotsForSinglePartitionId`, you run the following command in the sbt console:

 ```
-> testOnly *ShuffleClientSuiteJ -- *ShuffleClientSuiteJ.testPushData
+> testOnly *SlotsAllocatorSuiteJ -- *SlotsAllocatorSuiteJ.testAllocateSlotsForSinglePartitionId
 ```

-If you’d like to run just a single Scala test in the `WorkerStatusTrackerSuite`, e.g., a test that incudes "handleHeartbeatResponse" in the name, you run the following command in the sbt console:
+If you’d like to run just a single Scala test in the `AppDiskUsageMetricSuite`, e.g., a test that incudes "app usage snapshot" in the name, you run the following command in the sbt console:

 ```
-> testOnly *WorkerStatusTrackerSuite -- -z handleHeartbeatResponse
+> testOnly *AppDiskUsageMetricSuite -- -z "app usage snapshot"
 ```

 If you’d prefer, you can run all of these commands on the command line (but this will be slower than running tests using an open console).
 To do this, you need to surround `testOnly` and the following arguments in quotes:

 ```
-$ build/sbt "celeborn-client/testOnly *WorkerStatusTrackerSuite -- -z handleHeartbeatResponse"
+$ ./build/sbt "celeborn-master/testOnly *AppDiskUsageMetricSuite -- -z \"app usage snapshot\""
 ```
 For more about how to run individual tests with sbt, see the [sbt documentation](https://www.scala-sbt.org/1.x/docs/Testing.html) and [JUnit Interface](https://github.com/sbt/junit-interface/#junit-interface).